Spiritual-Entanglement/rumc-snsg/Prayer/Litany-of-Admid-Political-Division01.md

   -  Father Almighty, Lead us into Your light.
 - Let what is built on falsehood fail under its own weight.
   -  Father Almighty, Lead us into Your light.
-- Return us to the real: the poor, the suffering, the consequences.
+- Return us to the Gospel: the poor, the suffering, the consequences.
   -  Father Almighty, Lead us into Your light.
-- Preserve me from reciprocal madness.
+- Preserve us from reciprocal madness.
   -  Father Almighty, Lead us into Your light.
 - Keep me from becoming what I oppose.
   -  Father Almighty, Lead us into Your light.